 The card comes with an intro offer.
-You will be charged 0% interest on purchases for the first seven months, and there is no retroactive interest penalty (this is not deferred interest).
+You will be charged 0% for 7 months on Purchases*, and there is no retroactive interest penalty (this is not deferred interest).
 If you were already planning on making a big purchase, the 0% interest rate can help you minimize or reduce the cost of borrowing.
 However, you should be careful.
 Sometimes a 0% purchase rate can encourage people to spend more than they should — and you don’t want this to be a temptation to go into debt.
 After the intro offer, the interest rate increases dramatically, to a high double-digit rate.
 Student cards are great ways to build your credit, but they are terrible ways to borrow money.
 After the intro period, the APR is 16.49% - 26.49%* (Variable).

 - For cash back: 100 points = $0.50, minimum redemption is 10,000 ($50) or 20,000 ($100).